Sponsored by DuPont

-Athletes and unified partners compete in six sports -- aquatics, bocce, powerlifting, softball, tennis and track & field -- over two days.
+Athletes and unified partners compete in six sports -- bocce, powerlifting, softball, swimming, tennis, and track & field -- over two days.

-The grand Opening Ceremony begins at 7 p.m. at the Bob Carpenter Center and is free and open to the public.
+The Opening Ceremony begins at 12:30 p.m. on Friday at the Bob Carpenter Center and is free and open to the public.

 More than 1,000 volunteers from a variety of companies and the community at large, led by a veteran organizing committee, donate their time and talents to ensure this event is a memorable experience for everyone involved.

 Softball: Sponsored by Wells Fargo, the Unified Softball tournament begins Friday morning with preliminary games followed by medal-round games on Saturday.
-All games take place at Handloff Park, located off Barksdale Road in Newark, less than three miles from the UD athletic complex.
+All games take place at the University of Delaware softball field and Bob Hannah Stadium (baseball field).

-Tennis: Sponsored by Barclay Card, athletes can participate in singles, doubles, Unified doubles or the individual skills competition.
+Tennis: Sponsored by Dover Federal Credit Union, athletes can participate in singles, doubles, Unified doubles or the individual skills competition.
 All matches take place on the UD outdoor tennis courts, located on the North side of the Delaware Field House.

-Track & Field: Sponsored by DuPont, preliminary races and field events take place Friday along with some finals, but the bulk of the finals take place Saturday.
-All events are held at the UD Outdoor Track, located behind the football stadium.
-(Due to construction, the track and field venue at the 2013 Summer Games has been moved inside the Delaware Field House.)
+Track & Field: Sponsored by Discover, preliminary races and field events -- sponsored by Enterprise -- take place Friday along with some finals, but the bulk of the finals take place Saturday.
+All events are held at Grant Stadium, located behind the football stadium.

 Meals: Breakfast, lunch and dinner will be provided for all registered athletes, coaches, team volunteers and day-of event volunteers.

-Picnic and Dance: Families are invited to be SODE's guests at the Friday evening barbecue and dance, where they can join their athletes to talk about the day's events, dance, dance, dance, or just relax and visit with other family members.
-And ... be on hand to cheer on the arrival of the "Flame of Hope" as it completes its 160-mile journey.
-Families Picnic flyer
+Dinner & Dance: Families are invited to be SODE's guests at the Friday evening dinner and dance, where they can join their athletes to talk about the day's events, dance, dance, dance, or just relax and visit with other family members.
+It's held in Olympic Village from 4 - 8 p.m.

-Concessions: will be available on both days at the UD concession stand, located near the Families Tent.
+Concessions: will be available on both days at several locations.

-Hospitality: A Families Tent will be located Olympic Village to provide an opportunity for families to visit with each other, learn more about Special Olympics, and enjoy refreshments provided by Aramark.
+Hospitality: Provided by Aramark, the perfect opportunity for families to visit with each other, learn more about Special Olympics, and enjoy refreshments

 Directions: Directions to the UD athletic complex.